core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * No countersignature to verify is included.

-* The COSE_Encrypt0 object included in the request is decrypted and verified using the same symmetric pairwise key K in {{sec-pairwise-protection-req}}, that the server derives as described above for the client side and as defined in {{sec-derivation-pairwise}}.
+* The COSE_Encrypt0 object included in the request is decrypted and verified using the same symmetric key K in {{sec-pairwise-protection-req}}, that the server derives as Pairwise Recipient Key for the client (see {{sec-derivation-pairwise}}).

 ## Protecting the Response {#sec-pairwise-protection-resp}